Leaving a Legacy

 We will ask you whether or not you would like to join the Frances Mary Buss Fellowship, an organisation for those individuals who have made a commitment to support the School with a legacy gift.
 You can find out more about different types of legacy gifts in our brochure.

 If you are considering leaving a gift to North London, thank you.
-Our Director of Development will be pleased to talk to you about your wishes and intentions.
+Karen Doyle, Director of Development will be pleased to talk to you about your wishes and intentions.